This is how earnings reporting will change as of 1 January 2019.

 - The Incomes Register applies to anyone who pays wages or salaries: companies, associations, households and substitute payers.
 Wages paid by an entrepreneur to themselves shall also be reported to the Incomes Register.

-Separate annual notifications to different parties and authorities will no longer be necessary, which will reduce the volume of work for financial administration at the beginning of the year.
-This will benefit employers in particular.
+Separate annual notifications to different parties and authorities will no longer be made.

-Earnings will be reported shortly after they are paid.
-As a result, companies’ TyEL contributions will always be based on the actual payroll instead of an estimate, like earlier.
+Payroll data is reported within five days of payment.
+As a result, companies’ TyEL contributions will always be based on the actual payroll.